Q&A: Ian Schrager on Where Hospitality Went Wrong

 MCP: One thing you’ve been good at over the years is making your hotels specific to the local culture.
 How do you do that?

 IS: You can’t do it with focus groups.
 You can’t do it with marketing studies.
-You can do it by getting in a car, or hopping on a bike, and travelling around the city.
+You can do it by getting in a car, or hopping on a bike, and traveling around the city.
 You get the feeling and the vibe of what that city is all about.
 To me it’s critical, giving a sense of place, but also giving a sense of time.
 That’s what the other forms of entertainment do: music, film.
 They give a sense of time.

 MCP: Now tell me how your hotels work in time?

 IS: I did my first hotel, Morgan’s, in 1982.
 The design there is just as compelling and relevant now as it was then.
 And now I’ve come full cycle.
 I started out working with Andrée Putman.
 I went to a European—even though it was considered treacherous at the time—because I wanted a new aesthetic.
 But it was also classic, old-fashioned good taste.
 And now, having gone through my Philippe Starck years—with the one-line jokes and tricks and irony, which was necessary then, because I was looking to be noticed—I don’t think it’s necessary anymore, so I find myself going back to the approach I had at Morgan’s.
 If something is really well done, it’s the antithesis of trendy.
-It may be provocative, it may be out there on the edge, but if it’s well done it will stand the test of time, and be just as relevant in thirty or forty years.
+It may be provocative, it may be out there on the edge, but if it’s well done it will stand the test of time, and be just as relevant in 30 or 40 years.